 The EU has also set limit values for air pollutant emissions from smaller motorised road vehicles (such as motorbikes and small three- and four-wheel vehicles)113 and for engines used non-road mobile machinery (NRMM)114.
 The current NRMM Regulation contains the latest set of emission limit values for NRMM, the first of which was adopted in the late 1990s.
 The current set of limit values are still being introduced and cover engines that can be used in a wide range of NRMM, including engines to be used in: NRMM intended, or suitable to be moved, by road; mobile machines used for producing electric power; hand-held machinery; all but the smallest inland waterway vessels (and their auxiliary engines); railway vehicles, both locomotives and railcars115; and snowmobiles and all terrain vehicles (including those that can take passengers).
-The legislation also sets out requirements for market surveillance.
+The legislation also sets out reguirements for market surveillance.
 This requires that the relevant authorities in the Member States undertake checks of documents and, if appropriate, physical and laboratory checks of engines to ensure that these comply with EU legislation.
 In addition, separate pieces of legislation set emission limit values for the air pollutant emissions from agricultural and forestry vehicles116 and recreational water vessels117.

-- 114 Regulation (EU) 2016/1628 on requirements relating to gaseous and particulate pollutant emission limits and type approval for internal combustion engines for non-road mobile machinery - 115 A vehicle that can provide the motive power for propelling itself, as well as carrying goods and/or passengers. - 116 Regulation (EU) No 167/2013 on the approval and market surveillance of agricultural and forestry vehicles - 117 Directive 2013/53/EU on recreational craft and personal watercraft
+- 112 Regulation (EU) 2018/858 on the approval and market surveillance of motor vehicles and their trailers, and of systems, components and separate technical units intended for such vehicles - 113 Regulation (EU) 168/2013 on the approval and market surveillance of two- or three-wheel vehicles and quadricycles - 114 Regulation (EU) 2016/1628 on requirements relating to gaseous and particulate pollutant emission limits and type approval for internal combustion engines for non-road mobile machinery - 115 A vehicle that can provide the motive power for propelling itself, as well as carrying goods and/or passengers. - 116 Regulation (EU) No 167/2013 on the approval and market surveillance of agricultural and forestry vehicles - 117 Directive 2013/53/EU on recreational craft and personal watercraft